 I remember the laughter and the terror we shared on our first trip to Ireland.
-At 19 I wasn’t old enough to drive a rental car so Mom was let lose in Dublin rush hour traffic on the wrong side of the road.
+At 19 I wasn’t old enough to drive a rental car so Mom was let loose in Dublin rush hour traffic on the wrong side of the road.
 To this day I’m amazed she managed to get us out of that city in one piece.
 However, I never let her drive again after that.

 She was the one who bought me my first travel journal.
 The blue denim book with the words “Gnome Notebook” inscribed on the cover.
 That book evolved into my travel writing.
 No destination is too insignificant; each has a story to tell and precious memories to take note of.

-A good traveling companion is a good sport, someone who goes with the flow and doesn’t mind a few excursions not on their bucket list.
+A good traveling companion is a good sport, someone who goes with the flow and doesn’t mind a few excursions, not on their bucket list.
 Mom had absolutely no interest in finding that cross-walk the Beatles made famous on Abbey Road in London, but she knew it was important to me.

 I gladly reciprocated when she wanted to visit Babyland General (the Cabbage Patch doll hospital).
 I went with a smile on my face.
 It was important to her.

 We saw and did so much and I often wonder if Dad was that “angel in my ear” nudging me to plan another road trip last fall.
-What ever the reason, the trip to Mississippi is now a treasured memory.
+Whatever the reason, the trip to Mississippi is now a treasured memory.

-Each trip we took together brought us closer in a way only a mother and daughter understands.
+Each trip we took together brought us closer in a way only a mother and daughter understand.
 Our journeys served as more than sightseeing adventures.
 Traveling together solidified the bond that permits a mother and daughter to transform into life-long best friends.

-Though she won’t be riding shotgun any more I know she’ll always be there with me.
+Though she won’t be riding shotgun anymore I know she’ll always be there with me.
 I’ll look at things in a different light and think to myself, “I bet Mom would love seeing this.”

 There was still more for us to do and see together but life had other plans.
 I’ve lost a treasured traveling companion but her spirit will continue to ride with me.
 And when I travel I’ll write about it and she’ll know.